Reading time: 3 minutes

 You also can’t claim deductions for rollover payments from another fund, including foreign funds.

 So what are tax-deductible super contributions?

-Tax-deductible super contributions are made from your after-tax income.
+Tax-deductible super contributions are contributions you make from your after-tax income for which you claim a tax deduction.
 This income may be from a variety of sources such as your take-home pay, savings, an inheritance or from the sale of assets.

 Whatever the source, you can make a payment to your super fund from your bank account either as a one-off payment or a periodic direct debit.